Behavour Science Camp

 with Alexandra Kurland, Jesús Rosales-Ruiz, Mary Hunter, and Michaela Hempen

-9 am to noon Central time: Shaping on a Point of Contact presented by Alexandra Kurland
+Shaping on a Point of Contact - Alexandra Kurland

 Thursday evening attendees will transport themselves via zoom to my barn for the first of our “Camp Fire” gatherings.
 Thursday evening is perhaps the most important part of the event.
 It’s for introductions.
 At clinics I ask people about their training background and what they hope to get from the weekend.
 The answers very much shape the experience we are about to have.
 This will be true for Science Camp, as well.
 If you have been to my clinics you know the value of this first evening together.